Josh015/bevy-stealth-game-example/README.md

-# bevy-stealth-sound-game
+# Bevy Stealth Sound Game

 My attempt to mimic the game mechanics of "SONAR" in the Bevy engine.
+This is gonna be very pseudo-codey for a while, so be patient.